 He is an active reviewer for many polymer and educational journals.
 His current research focuses on rubber compound technologies and material selections for value-added products.

 Charles has a great passion for applying different teaching methods to enhance student learning.
-He believes in merging theory rigour with practical-based approaches in his teaching methods.
+He believes in merging theoretical rigour with practical-based approaches in his teaching methods.
 He joined the University of Manchester in April 2018 as a Lecturer in Polymer Science.

 He is currently a Professional Member of the Institute of Materials, Minerals and Mining (MIMMM) and holds a Chartered Engineer (CEng) status.
 Charles has also acquired the Fellow of the Higher Education Academy (FHEA) status.